stammy/focal-point/README.md

 ## 12x12 Grid

 An image is represented in a grid of 12x12 units (no matter what its natural dimensions are), and you can locate the general focal point of each image using CSS classnames.
 I use the term "general" focal point because this framework is not built around exact pixels and cropping to strict dimensions.
 Instead it uses relative positioning to __narrow in on general areas of an image__ in an effort to crop and resize with a simple and quick markup change.
-If you need to crop, resize and rotate images to exact pixel-perfect dimensions for exact breakpoints widths then this framework may not be for you.
+If you need to crop, resize and rotate images to exact pixel-perfect dimensions for exact breakpoints widths then this framework [may not be for you](http://css-tricks.com/which-responsive-images-solution-should-you-use/).

 Web authors can either use default settings to crop and resize images which centers in on the image, or can specify an image's general focal point.
 By controlling web authoring in markup, this puts content editors in control of how content images render as responsive webpages adjust to the display.

 ## High-Resolution Images, But Smaller Filesizes!

 While not required, you can also render high-resolution images using a technique from the blog post [Retina Revolution](http://blog.netvlies.nl/design-interactie/retina-revolution/) by Daan Jobsis.
-Essentially you would serve high-resolution images, but with also saved high image compression.
+Essentially you would serve high-resolution images, but the image would also be saved with high compression.
 Amazingly this works great for high-density devices, such as Retina displays, but as the same time, standard resolution devices are not affected by being served large file sizes.
 The technique is so simple its genius: __"A smaller filesize AND a better quality on both screen types!
 This is impossible."__ I encourage you to [read his entire post](http://blog.netvlies.nl/design-interactie/retina-revolution/).

 ## HTML Pattern